Alimentation Couche-Tard: History

 On February 27, 2023, Couche-Tard announced plans to acquire Big Red Stores, based in Arkansas.
 The acquisition was completed on April 18, 2023, expanding Circle K's presence in Arkansas.

 In March 2023, Couche-Tard announced the acquisition of 1,600 TotalEnergies service stations in Germany and the Netherlands, for an undisclosed sum.
 At the same time in Belgium and Luxembourg, Couche-Tard and TotalEnergies announced the creation of a joint venture to take over TotalEnergies' 619 service stations.
 The following month, the company signed an agreement to buy 112 service stations and convenience stores from MAPCO Express in the United States.

 On August 19, 2024, Couche-Tard announced that they had acquired all 270 GetGo stores from Giant Eagle for an undisclosed sum.
 It was also announced that GetGo stores would continue to offer Giant Eagle's MyPerks rewards program after the sale concludes.
 The deal closed June 29, 2025.

 On the same day that the GetGo deal was announced, Couche-Tard also offered to buy the Japanese company Seven & I Holdings, operator of the international chain of 7-Eleven convenience stores and later that year sent a revised offer after initial bid was rejected.
+On July 17, 2025 they withdrew the offer for 7-Eleven.

+In July 2026, the company announced its intention to acquire a controlling stake in Żabka Group, a Polish rival, through an offer valued at more than $12 billion.